-To apply crop removal needs using only dry products, first calculate phosphorus needs.
+To apply nutrient amounts using only dry products, first calculate phosphorus needs.
 Some fertilizer products containing phosphorus may also contain other nutrients, such as nitrogen.
 For example, diammonium phosphate (DAP) contains both phosphorus and nitrogen.
 When calculating how much of this product to use for phosphorus, a portion of nitrogen needs may be covered as well.

 As you recall, 100 lbs. of diammonium phosphate contains 46% or 46 lbs. of P_2O_5 and 55 lbs. of P_2O_5 are needed.
-If you divide 55 lbs. by 46% the results indicate that 120 lbs. of diammonium phosphate can be applied to meet the phosphorus needs (Equation 1).
+If you divide 55 lbs. by 46% the results indicate that 48 lbs. of diammonium phosphate can be applied to meet the phosphorus needs (Equation 1).

-P205 needs P 2 0 5 needs Calculation DAP to Apply 55 lbs.
+P 2 0 5 needs P 2 0 5 needs Calculation DAP to Apply 55 lbs.
 46% 55/0.46 120 lbs.